Sometimes when you’re a working mum you can feel like the busiest, most stressed out mum in the world.

 Going over homework in the car on the way to school

-Whether it’s running across town to get a last minute fancy dress costume or making phone calls to the school , you’re lunch breaks aren’t very often spent eating a sandwich in peace.
+Whether it’s running across town to get a last minute fancy dress costume or making phone calls to the school, your lunch breaks aren’t very often spent eating a sandwich in peace.
 Long gone are the lunch hours when you have time to go shopping or meet up with friends.

 Begging your boss for time off

-You think you’ve got everything sorted with childcare and after school acitivies, then the school or nursery give you a week’s notice that there’s going to be a class assembly or play that requires your attendance, or there’s a staff training day that you’ve forgotten about.
+You think you’ve got everything sorted with childcare and after-school activities, then the school or nursery give you a week’s notice that there’s going to be a class assembly or play that requires your attendance, or there’s a staff training day that you’ve forgotten about.

 Relying on other mums for photo updates

-There’s always mum guilt whether it’s because you’re putting your child in nursery while you work, or because you can’t pick your child up from school yourself.
-After a while you get used to it, but the guilt is always at the back of your mind.
+There’s always mum guilt whether it’s because you’re putting your child in daycare while you work, or because you can’t pick your child up from school yourself.
+After a while, you get used to it, but the guilt is always at the back of your mind.